- Rail Trail

 The stretch from Platina to Thomson waiting for a mowing crew [2006]

-A bulldozer is sometimes needed to keep the trail clear [2022]
+A bulldozer is also sometimes needed to keep the trail clear [2022]

-A diversion around a missing bridge near Thomson [2006]
+The diversion around the remains of two bridges near Thomson [2006]

-Approaching Thomson station with the railway embankment on left [2006]
+Approaching Thomson with railway embankment on the left [2006]

 Northern entrance to the railway reserve is steep and uninviting [2022]